RS Ranger Build Guide

 Epoxy Resin

-Seal around split pins.
-Add printed washer to create waterproof seal.
-Masking tape helps prevent finger marks.
+Add a printed washer to create a waterproof seal.
+Masking tape helps prevent finger marks around the surrounded hull area where your fingers will press against the outer hull skin.

 -